Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Abstract framework of the three-interval method

-Remember now, under our assumption, we have infinitely many intervals which satisfy \eqref{eq:3interval-ineq}, and \emph{everyone} satisfies the exponential inequality \eqref{eq:expas-zeta}.
-If the continuity of the intervals never breaks after some point, then we already get our conclusion from \eqref{eq:expest-zeta} since every interval is a middle interval (of the form $[l_k+1, l_k+2]$) in such three-intervals.
+Recall that under our assumption we have infinitely many intervals that satisfy \eqref{eq:3interval-ineq}, and the exponential inequality \eqref{eq:expas-zeta}.
+If the union of such intervals $[l_k+1,l_k+2]$ is connected after some point, then we already get our conclusion from \eqref{eq:expest-zeta} since every interval becomes a middle interval (of the form $[l_k+1, l_k+2]$) in such three-intervals.

 Otherwise the set of $k$'s that satisfy \eqref{eq:3interval-ineq} form a sequence of clusters,